What Is the "Mother of All Deals"?

 Tariff Elimination Timeline

-Day 1 (2025): 65% of UK tariffs eliminated - immediate duty-free access for majority of Indian exports
+- Day 1 (2025): 65 percent of UK tariffs eliminated. immediate duty-free access for majority of Indian exports.

 Who Benefits?
 Sectors That Win Big

-Tariff drops from 12% to 0%.
-Annual savings: ₹8,000 Crore.
+Tariff drops from 12 percent to 0.
+Annual savings: Rs 8,000 crore.
 Ready-made garments, fabrics, and home textiles gain immediate access.

 Leather Goods

-Tariff drops from 8% to 0%.
-Annual savings: ₹2,500 Crore.
+Tariff drops from 8 percent to 0.
+Annual savings: Rs 2,500 crore.
 Footwear, bags, and leather garments become highly competitive.

 IT Services